ericorruption/ericorruption.github.io/about.md

 layout: post
 ---

 I was born and raised in southern Brazil.
-I work on the web since 2010, and I always strive to improve myself - keeping up with technology advancements, testing out new libraries, you name it.
+I always strive to improve myself - keeping up with technology advancements, testing out new libraries, attending conferences, you name it.

 I have some experience with back-end technologies but I feel I'm better at the front-end.<br/>
 I can actually **see** what my code changed &mdash; and the reward of seeing people interact with something you built is simply priceless.